I. NVRA and California Elections Code Requirements for DMV Voter Registration

 A. Transmission of Electronic Voter Registration Information to the Secretary of State

-The Secretary of State retrieves voter registration information from the DMV several times each week.
+The Secretary of State retrieves voter registration information from the DMV daily, with the exception of weekends (Saturdays and Sundays).

 B. Processing of Voter Registration Information by the Secretary of State and County Elections Officials